ewels/ngi_visualizations/README.md

 	* [Bismark Coverage Curves](bismark/#bismark-coverage-curves) - Plots the proportion of cytosines meeting increasing coverage thresholds
 	* [Bismark Window Sizes](bismark/#bismark-window-sizes) - Plots the proportion of windows passing observation thresholds with increasing window sizes

+### Examples
-**See below for example outputs.
-Click an image to go to that script.**
+See below for example outputs.
+Click an image to go to that script.

 <table>
   <tr>